Athens Acropolis Useful Websites Greece

 There are a couple of Facebook pages for buying and selling, especially for Athens and Thessaloniki.
 I have not had any luck finding quality products or even interesting listings on most of these Facebook pages.

-One of the reasons could be that buying or selling second hand is still very new in Greece.
+One of the reasons could be that buying or selling second-hand is still very new in Greece.
 Even the idea of buying online might be too much for some people, so adding the “already used” factor doesn’t help.

 However, I have had success with Facebook Marketplace in Greece for small items, and furniture.